Glossary of Binocular Terms

 Eyepiece & Eyepiece Lens

 An eyepiece is so named because it usually contains the lens that is closest to the eye when someone looks through a variety of optical devices including binoculars, telescopes and microscopes.
-The eyepiece usually consists of several "lens elements" (often refered to as the ocular lens or eyepiece lens) contained in a housing, with a "barrel" on one end.
+The eyepiece usually consists of several "lens elements" (often referred to as the ocular lens or eyepiece lens) contained in a housing, with a "barrel" on one end.
 The barrel is shaped to fit in a special opening of the instrument to which it is attached.
 The image can be focused by moving the eyepiece nearer and further from the objective.
 Most instruments have a focusing mechanism to allow movement of the shaft in which the eyepiece is mounted, without needing to manipulate the eyepiece directly.

 An objective lens or mirror collects light and brings it to focus creating an image.
 The eyepiece is placed near the focal point of the objective to magnify this image.
 The amount of magnification depends on the focal length of the eyepiece.